eclevela-1234/Python_Challenge/README.md

 - key points learned: Syntax, Syntax, Syntax
 - for loop structure
 - strengths and limitations of base Python Libraries
-- ways to fin answers
+- ways to find answers
-- better ar catching syntax error: school of brute force!
+- better at catching syntax error: school of brute force!

 PyBank
     -   used absolute value to sum changes in Profit/Losses: the example showed a negative change average which didn't make sense to me